Burnout vs Depression: How to Tell the Difference

 The interventions also differ.
 Burnout responds well to behavioral changes: restructuring your day, setting boundaries, daily recovery practices, and in some cases changing roles or jobs.
 Depression typically requires professional treatment, which may include therapy, medication, or both.

 Both conditions can benefit from CBT-based approaches.
 Behavioral activation, thought records, and values clarification work for burnout recovery and are also core techniques in depression treatment.
 If you want specific exercises, here are CBT exercises adapted for burnout.
 But depression usually needs additional support that burnout does not.
+For the broader burnout recovery framework, see how to recover from burnout.

 The Hard Part: When It Is Both